Editor's Note: This post blog was originally posted in August 2021, and it has been updated with additional info in June 2022.

 One easy way to discern between the two is that design focuses on the user while development is focused on the designer.
 However, both have the same goal of creating a website that users will find helpful and aesthetically pleasing.

 Website design is user-focused.
-It concerns what a user sees and how they interact with the site.
-You can think of design as visuals and interaction, and it's often created using a visual design program such as Adobe.
+It concerns what users see and how they interact with the site.
+Design can be thought of as visuals and interaction, and it's often created using a visual design program such as Adobe.
 Terms like UI and UX (which we'll discuss more below) also fall under design.

-You can think of development as what goes on behind the scenes.
-It's all of the coding and programming that happens in the background that makes the web design become a live website.
-Front-end and back-end are also part of web development.
+Development is what happens behind the scenes.
+It's all the coding and programming that makes the web design a live website.
+Front-end and back-end development are also part of web development.
 We'll discuss these in further detail below.

-Why Website Design and Development Are Important for Your Business
+Importance of Website Design and Development for Your Business

 Just as you wouldn't want your customers to come into your storefront if it was messy, disorganized, or poorly designed, you also don't want your customers trying to navigate an outdated, unprofessional website.